Russell Brand: Acting

 Brand starred in Julie Taymor's 2010 version of William Shakespeare's The Tempest, as Trinculo.
-In 2010, Brand voiced Dr. Nefario in the Universal movie Despicable Me, and reprised the role in the 2013 sequel.
+In 2010, Brand voiced Dr. Nefario in the Universal and Illumination movie Despicable Me, and reprised the role in the 2013 sequel and the 2022 prequel film Minions: The Rise of Gru.
 Brand also guest starred in The Simpsons episode "Angry Dad: The Movie" as himself.
 Brand also starred in the April 2011 live action/CGI animated film Hop with James Marsden, voicing the film's protagonist E.B.
 Hop opened at number one at the Friday box office in the US, earning $11.4 million.
 The same month, he played the title character in a remake of Arthur, written by Peter Baynham, which was a box office disappointment.
 Brand starred as Lonny in a film adaptation of the 1980s-set musical Rock Of Ages, released in cinemas in June 2012.

 After appearing as William Carr in the Diablo Cody film Paradise (2013), Brand went on hiatus from acting.
-His return role was as Creek in the DreamWorks animated film Trolls (2016), followed by his portrayal of God in the comedy Army of One (2016) with Nicolas Cage.
+His return role was as the villainous Creek in the DreamWorks animated film Trolls (2016), followed by his portrayal of God in the comedy Army of One (2016) with Nicolas Cage.
 In 2018 and 2019, he portrayed Sports X Network founder Lance Klians in a recurring arc In the last two seasons of the HBO series Ballers.
 Brand appeared as Tristan Trent in the 2020 fantasy film Four Kids and It, and in 2022 played Linus Windlesham in Kenneth Branagh's remake of Death on the Nile.

-Other projects Brand has been tied to include a remake of Drop Dead Fred, an Adam Sandler-produced film about a con-man posing as a priest tentatively entitled Bad Father, co-written by Brand and Matt Morgan; and a film adaptation of the children's television programme Rentaghost a project that was picked up by Fox Studios in 2011 with Ben Stiller attached.
+Other projects Brand has been tied to include a remake of Drop Dead Fred, an Adam Sandler-produced film about a con man posing as a priest tentatively entitled Bad Father, co-written by Brand and Matt Morgan; and a film adaptation of the children's television programme Rentaghost, a project that was picked up by Fox Studios in 2011 with Ben Stiller attached.

 Production

 As of October 2008, Brand's own production company is called Vanity Projects.
-The company's most recent production, Russell Brand Doing Life, was released in 2009.
+The company's latest production, Russell Brand Doing Life, was released in 2009.

-Brand also established his own production company in 2011 with friend Nik Linnen.
+Brand also established his own production company in 2011 with his friend Nik Linnen.
 Called 'Branded Films', the company operates from the Warner Bros. studios in Burbank, California, United States.
 The company's primary focus is to develop films that Brand stars in.